braveulysses/scim2-js/README.md

 const accessToken = '...';

-// This example uses the Fetch API fetch(url, {
+// This example uses the Fetch API, but the request mechanism is up to you. fetch(url, {
   method: 'get',
   headers: {